medic/cht-watchdog/README.md

 Edit the [`cht-instances.yml` file](./cht-instances.yml) to point to your desired CHT instance(s).

+#### Email Alerts

+To support sending email alerts from Grafana, you must update the `smtp` section of the [`grafana.ini` file](./grafana/grafana.ini) with your SMTP server configuration.

+Specific alerting rules can be set in the Grafana UI.
+See the [Grafana Documentation](https://grafana.com/docs/grafana/latest/alerting/) for more information.

 ### Deploy

 Run the following command to deploy the stack: